BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step09-answer.md

- The performance change is marginal because...<br />
- Have a look at the graphs provided by Pingdom.
-Most of the time in the response is spent Waiting for the file to be delivered.
-That does not depend on the content or size of the file.
+ The first access on localhost is 400ms longer than the ones that follow.
+The 400ms is the time taken by the starting of the `foswiki.fcgi` daemon.

 **For localhost:**